-From Jamie Oliver to Julia Child, you too can cook like a famous chef or your favourite cookbook author with these deliciously classic recipes specially made for your Instant Pot pressure cooker.
+From Jamie Oliver pressure cooker recipes to Julia Child’s classics, you too can cook like a famous chef or your favorite cookbook author with these deliciously recipes specially made for your Instant Pot.

 These amazing, classic dishes should not be forgotten just because they’re not originally cooked with a pressure cooker.
 Get inspired and try out these impressive yet easy recipes with your Instant Pot.

 Did you love the movie, Julie & Julia?
 Didn’t it make you want to be Julie, mastering classic Julia Child dishes?
 Beef Bourguignon is a renowned classic for a reason.
 Drinking a glass of wine while preparing it will help you channel your inner Julia.
 Recipe from Cafe Delites.

 Do milk and your tummy not agree?
 If not then you probably don’t even have milk in the fridge.
 Try some coconut milk with this popular recipe and get a succulent, flavorful roasted chicken that is perfect for dinner.
 It’s Jamie Oliver inspired but with a twist.
 Recipe from Kevin is Cooking.

 This Gordon Ramsay inspired pressure cooker lamb shanks recipe is packed with bold flavors and they’re fall-off-the-bone tender!
 You are truly missing out if this is not on your week’s dinner menu.
 Recipe from The Foodie Eats.

 Simmering meats and vegetables until tender is as old as human history itself.
 Yet, put a French name pot-au-feu to it and it can intimidate the best of cooks.
 Don’t let this stop you!
 Instead, let your Instant Pot help you welcome the challenge without a flinch.
 By the way, this dish is what made boiled beef a French classic in American.
 Recipe from Serious Eats.